 Farmed Fish & Aquaculture

 Large-scale aquaculture has only really taken off in Spain in recent decades.
-The introduction of new technologies has now made fish farming a real alternative to conventional fishing.
+The introduction of new technologies has now made fish farming a real alternative to conventional capture fishing.
 It also provides a way of counterbalancing the alarming decline in fish stocks while meeting domestic and international demand.

-The most widely-produced freshwater fish in Spain is rainbow trout, which is extensively farmed in Galicia, followed by Castile-León and Castile-La Mancha.
-On a much smaller scale, other continental species such as tench are being cultivated in reservoirs and lakes in Extremadura and, to a lesser extent, in Castile-León.
-Sturgeon is being produced in the upper reaches of the river Guadalquivir (Sierra Nevada, Granada) and in parts of the Pyrenees in Navarre and Lleida.
+The most widely-produced freshwater fish in Spain is rainbow trout, which is extensively farmed in Galicia, followed by Castile-León,Castile-La Mancha and other regions.
+On a much smaller scale, other freshwater species such as tench are being farmed in reservoirs and lakes in Extremadura and, to a lesser extent, in Castile-León.
+Sturgeon, and its valuable caviar, are being produced in the upper reaches of the river Guadalquivir (Sierra Nevada, Granada) and in parts of the Pyrenees in Navarre and Lleida.
 Additionally, there are crab farms in the Guadalquivir marshlands of Andalusia.